 There are a few main reasons to have an experienced solar company maintain your existing solar installation:

 - Preventative Maintenance

 A regular inspection could also ensure that your solar installation is maximizing output.
-Most solar owners believe that their installation is operating at peak, but it hard to know for certain.
-With many monitoring applications, the solar output is captured at a high-level and minor system underperformance is lost.
-Solar installations may suffer from minor losses caused by panel-level issues such as bypass diodes, “snail trails”, degradation or soiling.
+Most solar owners believe that their installation is operating at its peak, but it is hard to know for certain.
+With many monitoring applications, the solar output is captured at a high level, and minor system under-performance is lost.
+Solar installations may suffer from minor losses caused by panel-level issues such as bypass diodes, “snail trails,” degradation, or soiling.
 In addition, components such as inverters or combiner boxes may have performance issues that are not obvious when monitoring at a system-wide level.
-The cost of this solar review is easily recouped by correcting any underperformance issues.
+The cost of this solar review is easily recouped by correcting any under-performance issues.

 A regular solar inspection should include a thorough review of all system components and should be performed at least on an annual basis.
 Some key items on your inspection checklist should include:

 - Check racking, ballast, wires, and connectors

 - Check electrical readings at all termination points

 - Check for signs of heat on modules, terminations, and electrical gear